ns3098/AppFTD/README.md

    like adding rows(above or below), clearing all the values of selected rows, clearing the table or deleting selected rows.

-2. To edit the value of a cell double clicking on it start editing.
+2. To edit the value of a cell double click on it and start editing.
 To reset the whole value of the cell select the cell with a single click and type in the new value.
 Just like Google Spreadsheet.

 3. Always Validate the data before downloading.